abhihyder/covid-vaccine-reg/README.md

 From the Telescope dashboard, you can monitor request logs, exceptions, database queries, scheduled tasks, and more, helping you diagnose issues and optimize the application.

-**Note**: You can access the monitoring URLs for Horizon and Telescope without any authentication, as the app currently does not implement an authentication process.
-This means that the Horizon and Telescope dashboards are publicly accessible.
+**Note**: In the local environment, Horizon and Telescope dashboards are publicly accessible without authentication, as the app does not currently implement an authentication process.

 ## Stopping Services
 To stop all running Docker services, use the following command: